abpio/abp-commercial-docs/en/studio/overview/index.md

 - **Queue time**: The timestamp marking when the task entered the queue.
 - **Task description**: Gives information about the latest status of the task.
 - **Duration**: The time taken from the start of the task until its completion.
-- **Status**: Denotes the task's current phase, with possible states being 'Queued', 'Executing', 'Completed', 'Failed', or 'Canceled'.
+- **Status**: Denotes the task's current phase, with possible states being `Queued`, `Executing`, `Completed`, `Failed`, or `Canceled`.
 - **Actions:** Task-specific interactions are available:
-    - If the task can be canceled and its status is 'Queued' state, tasks can be canceled by the user.
+    - If the task can be canceled and its status is `Queued` state, tasks can be canceled by the user.
-    - Users have the ability to view error details for tasks that have 'Failed' to understand and address the causes of failure.
+    - Users have the ability to view error details for tasks that have `Failed` to understand and address the causes of failure.

 ![background-tasks](./images/background-tasks.png)